On the second homology group of the Torelli subgroup of Aut(F_n): Introduction

 \begin{remark} In \cite{PutmanInfinite}, the second author constructed an infinite presentation of the Torelli subgroup of the mapping class group.
 Though this used the same result \cite{PutmanPresentation} that we quoted above, the details are quite different.
 One source of this difference is that instead of an L-presentation with a finite generating set, the paper \cite{PutmanInfinite} constructed an ordinary presentation with an infinite generating set.
 In our paper \cite{DayPutmanBasisFree}, we construct a different presentation for $\IA_n$ which is in the same spirit as the presentation in \cite{PutmanInfinite}. \end{remark}

 \paragraph{Computer calculations.} At several places in this paper, we will need to verify large numbers of equations in group presentations.
 Rather than displaying these equations in the paper or leaving them as exercises, we use the GAP System to store and check our equations mechanically.
 The code to verify these equations is in the file \verb+h2ia.g+, which is distributed with this document and is also available on the authors' websites.
+It is also attached to this paper's arXiv posting.
 We found the equations in this file by hand, and our proof does not rely on a computer search.
 We will say more about this in \S \ref{section:somecomputations}, where said calculations begin.

+This is a good place to note that our results rely strongly on the authors' earlier paper~\cite{DayPutmanBirmanIA} and the computer calculutions from that paper.
+In that paper, we use a similar approach to automatically verify identities and prove the existence of certain homomorphisms to between groups given by presentations.
+This is used in more than one place in the present paper, but most crucially in Proposition~\ref{proposition:mapfromkernel}.
+The computations from our earlier paper are in a file \verb+iabes.g+, which is also available on the authors' websites and on the arXiv.

 \paragraph{Outline.} We begin in \S \ref{section:thepresentation} by giving a precise statement of the L-presentation whose existence is asserted in Theorem \ref{maintheorem:finitelpres}.
 Next, in \S \ref{section:prooftools} we discuss several tools that are needed for the proof of Theorem \ref{maintheorem:finitelpres}.
 The proof of Theorem \ref{maintheorem:finitelpres} is in \S \ref{section:theproof}.
 This proof depends on some combinatorial group theory calculations that are stated in \S \ref{section:thepresentation} and \S \ref{section:prooftools} but whose proofs are postponed until \S \ref{section:somecomputations}.
 In \S \ref{section:h2gen}, we prove Theorem \ref{maintheorem:h2finite}.
 That section also shows how to derive Theorem \ref{maintheorem:surjectivestability} from Theorem \ref{maintheorem:h2finite}.
 Finally, Theorems \ref{maintheorem:coinvariants} and Theorem \ref{maintheorem:congruence} are proven in \S \ref{section:finalcalcs}.